 Known as General Data Protection Regulation which operates in Ireland and most other European countries.
-GDPR give more data protection rights to individuals by setting standardised guidelines across the board.
+GDPR gives more data protection rights to individuals by setting standardized guidelines across the board.

 What to do?

 You have received a data breach notification from a company that indicates that your data has been compromised.
-Firstly, look to what steps have the company taken to protect your data?
+Firstly, look at what steps have the company taken to protect your data.
 Then…

 Change your passwords